Beginner8 min readAgricultural

 • Proper grounding and shielding

-Water Pump Station Control
+Water Pump Station Control - Agricultural

-Multi-pump control with alternation and pressure regulation:
+Multi-pump control with alternation and pressure regulation: Industry-specific enhancements for Agricultural applications.

-PROGRAM PUMP_CONTROL
+PROGRAM WATER_PUMP_STATION_CONTROL

 VAR